Governor Greitens to sign 'Blue Alert' bill into law

-ST. LOUIS - On the heels of a violent year in which multiple police officers in Missouri were shot, Governor-elect Eric Greitens is signing a bill into law that will acitvaite a "Blue Alert" system in the state.
+ST. LOUIS - On the heels of a violent year in which multiple police officers in Missouri were shot, Governor Eric Greitens is signing a bill into law that will activate a "Blue Alert" system in the state.

 "In the face of this violence, we must take action.
 We must stand up for those who stand guard for us," Greitens said in a release.